johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 To move in 5-cell jumps, hold down :kbd:`Ctrl` while using the movement keys.
 Similarly, you can pan the level by holding down :kbd:`Shift`.
 This can be combined with :kbd:`Ctrl` to pan in 5-cell increments.

+.. admonition:: Note for macOS users

+   The 5-cell jump modifier is always :kbd:`Ctrl` on macOS regadless of your keyboard :ref:`preferences:preferences` settings.
+This is because certain :kbd:`Cmd` plus movement key combinations would clash with system shortcuts.

 Observe how the current coordinates change in the bottom right corner of the window as you move the cursor.
 You can toggle the display of cell